Should parents be responsible for child’s mass shooting? Jury says yes.

 As Ms. Crumbley’s trial unfolded about 30 miles outside of Detroit, the White House urged schools to promote safe firearm storage with their students’ parents and caregivers.

-Mr. Horwitz likened the situation to a fatal drunk driving case: The defendant didn’t intend to kill anyone but engaged in reckless behavior that resulted in loss of life.
+Mr. Horwitz likened the situation to a fatal drunken driving case: The defendant didn’t intend to kill anyone but engaged in reckless behavior that resulted in loss of life.
 Viewed through that lens, he says, the jury verdict did not surprise him.

 “She was so reckless and so negligent that her activity rose to criminal activity,” he says.